Quick start

 cd into the target repository and run:

-/install prompts for the vault location — the default ~/Claude/{project}/ or a repo-local directory (wired via the .booping marker's vault_path: key).
-Either way that single step creates the vault with plans/, retrospectives/, lessons/, notes/, _booping/, and a .booping marker file so other skills know the vault is ready.
+The setup playbook settles the machine level (home dir + machine config), then the project level: it asks for the vault location — the default <home_dir>/{project}/ or a repo-local directory (wired via the .booping marker's vault_path: key) — and creates the vault with plans/, retrospectives/, codereviews/, _lessons/, notes/, plus a .booping marker file in the repo.
+Anything already in place is detected and skipped.
 See Vault for what each directory is for.

 Spec your first sprint with a free-text description:

-When you approve, /groom flips the plan to ready-for-dev.
+When you approve, the run flips the plan to ready-for-dev.

-/develop walks the milestones, delegating implementation to the booping-developer agent. booping-researcher is reserved for the Phase 0 drift spot-check — when a plan touches many files, it confirms the actual file shapes still match the plan's assumptions before execution begins.
-When all milestones are done, the plan moves to awaiting-retro.
+The develop playbook confirms the sprint branch with you, then walks the milestones, delegating implementation to the booping-developer agent. booping-researcher is reserved for the intake drift spot-check — when a plan touches many files, it confirms the actual file shapes still match the plan's assumptions before execution begins.
+When all milestones are done and verification is green, the plan moves to done — the end of its lifecycle.
+Code review, retro and learn are follow-up /playbook invocations that advance their own artifacts; the plan itself never leaves done.

-Once a plan is in awaiting-retro, you can run a quality-gate review over the diff before capturing the retro:
+Once a plan is done, you can run a quality-gate review over the diff before capturing the retro:

 Capture what actually shipped: